sur2000/HealthCare-and-Us/README.md

   importance of healthy lifestyle and values.
 * Next it showcase the diffrent efficient and feasible ways to have and make the digital ways work for your health and lifestyle, whiich includes the BMI Calculator and Healing music.
-* Finally comes few of famous blogs about these topics and how to impliment and make it count in your every day life.
+* Finally comes few of famous blogs about these topics and makes you learn how to impliment and make it count in your every day life.